sage-code/eve/manual/processing.md

 ```
 method: test_array()
-  --array  with capacity of 10 elements
+  ** array  with capacity of 10 elements
   Array[Integer](10): my_array
   ** scan array and modify element by element
 start